Skip to main content

 Code example

-In the following example, the data type of all the variables is determined implicitly:
+In the following example, all variables are implicitly typed:

 program example